 I'm sure others can come up with other ideas, including as just one element in a much larger and more complex project.
 (The wearable voice changer is my pet project, but I also plan to make this Shield as broadly applicable as I can.)

 The FV-1's settings are controlled via a Maxim MAX11312 I2C controller.
 That same controller also operates an ON Semiconductor FSA2211 data switch, which serves as an electronic DPDT switch.
 The same signal that operates the switch changes the 24LC32 EEPROM chip from its normal connection to the FV-1, storing "external" programs as a Read-only chip, to a Write-capable chip connected directly to the I2C bus so those external programs can be loaded onto it.
 The switch connects the EEPROM to the FV-1 when in Read-Only mode, or to the main I2C bus when in Write-Capable mode.

 There's also an option for adding a Bluetooth Low Energy (BLE) capability to a project, via Adafruit's BLE SPI Friend.
 The header for this connects the Friend's pins to the GPIO pins used in the breakout's provided sample code (as shown in the Wiring section of its tutorial; these are 4, 7, 8, 11, 12, and 13).
-If you don't want to use the Friend for any reason, just don't connect it; those GPIO pins will then be left open, so other Shields can use them.
+If you don't want to use the Friend for any reason, just don't include it; those GPIO pins will then be left open, so other Shields can use them.

-One of the MAX11312's ports controls the MAX4468's Shutdown function; another is connected to the Friend's DFU (Device Firmware Update) pin.
-Other than those two, plus one to control whether the EEPROM is Read-Only or Write-Capable, all the MAX11312's ports connect to the FV-1 (including one to read the CLIP function and another intercepting the mike input).
+One of the MAX11312's ports controls the MAX4468's Shutdown function; another is connected to the Friend's DFU (Device Firmware Update) pin; another controls whether the EEPROM is Read-Only or Write-Capable.
+All the MAX11312's other ports connect to the FV-1 (including one to read the CLIP function and another intercepting the mike input).